pedrodedios/Deformable-Mirror-FEM-Analysis/README.md

 # Deformable Mirror FEM Analysis for Zernike Mode Reproduction (Atmospheric correction)

-This repository contains the numerical framework developed to evaluate the mechanical performance of a deformable (adaptive) mirror (DM) in reproducing optical Zernike modes using finite element analysis (FEA).
+This repository contains the numerical framework developed to evaluate the mechanical performance of a deformable (adaptive) mirror (DM) in reproducing optical Zernike modes using finite element analysis (FEM).
 The code implements the forward and inverse modeling of a pin-actuated deformable mirror and provides quantitative metrics of surface fitting accuracy.

 The framework is based on a parametric, physics-driven approach and was developed as part of the numerical work supporting a peer-reviewed [study](https://opg.optica.org/abstract.cfm?URI=AOPT-2024-OTh1F.2) on deformable mirror design for adaptive optics applications.